matthewbdwyer/tipc/README.md

 ### Mac OS

-Our continuous integration process builds on Mac OS 10.15 and we regularly build and test on Mac OS 11.4, so modern versions of Mac OS are well-supported.  `tipc` builds on both Intel and Apple Silicon, i.e., Apple's M1 ARM processor.
+Our continuous integration process builds on Mac OS 12, so modern versions of Mac OS are well-supported.  `tipc` builds on both Intel and Apple Silicon, i.e., Apple's M1 ARM processor.

 ### Windows Subsystem for Linux